Reddit, Quora and the web in general, is flooded with questions about Google Ads Call Tracking and how to track calls in Google Ads.

 Good as an introduction to call tracking.

-Unfortunately for marketers that are serious about their Google Ads setup and bidding strategy, the insights are limited and can sometimes skew performance rather than improve it.
+Unfortunately for marketers who are serious about their Google Ads setup and bidding strategy, the insights are limited and can sometimes skew performance rather than improve it.

 Here’s an example: